Alakazam03/ELK-Tutorial/README.md

   bin/elasticsearch
 ```

-You can check if elasticsearch is up and running at localhost:9200
+You can check if elasticsearch is up and running at localhost:9200 </br>
+Open another terminal and proceed for kibana

 # kibana